 - Ernst-Abbe-University of Applied Sciences Jena, Department of Social Work, Jena (Germany)

-- Hanzehogeschool Groningen, Univ. of Appl.
-Sciences, School of Social Studies, Groningen (The Netherlands)
+- Hanzehogeschool Groningen, University of Applied Sciences, School of Social Studies, Groningen (The Netherlands)

 - Humak University of Applied Sciences, NGO and Youth Work Unit, Helsinki (Finland)

 - PXL University College of Applied Sciences and Arts, Department PXL-Social Work, Hasselt (Belgium)

 - University of Applied Sciences Emden/Leer, Department of Social Work, Emden (Germany)